Dorkerdotcom/Rate-my-avatar-screenshare-/README.md

 # Rate-my-desktop

+# READ ME!!
+this script has been patched.
+Welp it was fun while it lasted.
+# About it
 Rate my desktop (rate my avatar screenshare) is a python and exploit script Where u can put ur desktop screen into ROBLOX blah blash blah